gruponovaeafit/Assessment-GradingMatrix/README.md

-# Assessment-GradingMatrix-V1
+# Assessment-GradingMatrix
-This project consists of the development of a web platform with a grading matrix that allows the groups to grade their participant in the assessment activity.
+This project consists of developing a web platform with a grading matrix that allows the groups to grade their participants in the assessment activity.